ibm-cloud-docs/containers/kubernetes-service-cli.md

 <li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.
 The service subnet is in the 172.21.0.0/16 range by default.</p></dd>

 <dt id="service-subnet"><code><strong>--service-subnet <em>SUBNET</em></strong></code></br>
-<dd>**Standard clusters that run Kubernetes 1.15 or later**: All services that are deployed to the cluster are assigned a private IP address in the 172.21.0.0/16 range by default.
+<dd>All services that are deployed to the cluster are assigned a private IP address in the 172.21.0.0/16 range by default.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your services.
 <p>The subnet must be specified in CIDR format with a size of at least <code>/24</code>, which allows a maximum of 255 services in the cluster, or larger.
 The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>
 <li><code>172.21.0.0 - 172.31.255.255</code></li>